-Who is the Founders Factory?
+Who is Founders Factory Africa ("FFA")?

-We're here to transform Africa's startup economy.
-Launched in 2018 and headquartered in Johannesburg, South Africa, Founders Factory is a unique bunch of creative builders, designers, entrepreneurs and mentors, who bring a wealth of knowledge and years of experience to the founders and teams they work with.
+We're fueling the early-stage entrepreneurs driving Africa's startup economy.

-Founders Factory has a heart for Africa and they are proud to be a part of its complex and flourishing fabric and humbled by its history of individual and collective progress.
-Locally grounded and globally connected, they are becoming the go-to innovation partner for startups, investors, governments, and corporates - throughout Africa and beyond.
+Launched in 2018 and headquartered in Johannesburg, South Africa, Founders Factory is a unique bunch of creative builders, designers, technologists, product specialists, entrepreneurs and investors spread across the continent, who bring a wealth of knowledge and years of experience to the founders and teams they work with.
+FFA has a heart for Africa and they are proud to be a part of its complex and flourishing fabric and humbled by its history of individual and collective progress.
+Locally grounded and globally connected, they are becoming the go-to innovation partner for startups, investors and corporates - throughout Africa and beyond.

-Rajiv Daya is the head of investments at Founders Factory and he delves into the fundamentals of innovation explaining it as finding new alternatives through more effective and efficient ways of executing the same objectives with new, easier and convenient methodologies.
-Startups aren't necessarily trying to reinvent the wheel, by creating new ideas, but the trend leverages off on how they attempt to do the same thing more efficiently and better by mitigating blockers to progress and to help consumers and businesses reach their goals faster and with ease.
-It's important to recognise that even though innovation is predominantly a Tech industry buzzword, the word is recognised across the board within multiple industries and disciplines.
+Rajiv Daya is the Head of Investments at FFA and he delves into the fundamentals of innovation by explaining it as either i) finding more effective and efficient ways of executing the same objectives or ii) finding completely new problems to solve within an ever-evolving macro and micro context.
+Startups aren't necessarily trying to reinvent the wheel by creating new ideas, but instead leverage new thinking or new technology to solve problems and create inclusive growth at scale.
+It's important to recognise that even though "innovation" is predominantly a tech industry buzzword, it needn't be limited to technology itself, but rather the fundamental approach to disruption or creation of new ideas.
+It just so happens that the advent of technology has created boundless opportunities to do these things efficiently.

-Considering this, he further describes corporate innovation "as either a set of an internal or external set of tools and mechanisms that corporates deploy to make sure they continue to innovate with the world around them".
-Corporates should be incentivized to cultivate innovation from a shareholder returns standpoint to help future investments to garner higher returns in the future.
+Considering this, he further describes corporate innovation as "either a set of internal or external tools and mechanisms that corporates deploy in order to make sure they continue to innovate with the world around them".
+Corporates (and any established incumbents for that matter) are inherently incentivised to cultivate innovation from a shareholder returns standpoint; however, many organisations struggle to balance the short-term return expectations with long-term returns and this is where external vehicles like ours play a crucial role i.e. enabling a corporate to continue focusing on their core value proposition while still testing innovation with a trusted partner.

-What is Founders Factory's corporate innovation model?
+What is Founders Factory Africa's corporate innovation model?

 Corporate innovation (CI) can be adopted either internally or externally.
-Certain organisations prefer to run CI internally to run initiatives that align with their corporate methodology, while others prefer to outsource or look externally to focus more on their corporate identity as not to diverge from their core business.
+Certain organisations prefer to run CI internally to run initiatives that align with their corporate methodology, while others prefer to outsource or look externally in order to focus more on their corporate identity as not to diverge from their core business.

-Founders Factory can be seen as the external arm that gives Corporates the time they need to focus on their core value proposition, while Founders Factory drives Corporate Innovation that both supplements and expands the reach and growth of the economy.
+FFA can be seen as the external arm that gives corporates the time they need to focus on their core value proposition, while FFA drives Corporate Innovation that both supplements and expands the reach and growth of the economy.

-For example, Standard Bank which is Founders Factories anchor and first shareholder has various internal innovation mechanisms.
-The benefit of externalizing corporate innovation is that it creates more of an independent vehicle for innovation to thrive without having to undergo the same regulatory scrutiny.
-When corporates scale to the size of Standard Bank one naturally has a lot of boxes that need to be ticked.
-Technology evolves so quickly that we often need to make sure that we as an ecosystem are consistently innovating, doing it in a vehicle that is more agile that can fail without it being directly associated with a specific business unit within a larger organisation.
-The benefit of using an external allows for flexibility and agility that isn't often found in larger corporations.
+For example, Standard Bank which is a FFA anchor and first shareholder has various internal innovation mechanisms.
+The benefit of externalising corporate innovation is that it creates more of an independent vehicle for innovation to thrive without having to undergo the same regulatory scrutiny until it is required.
+When corporates scale to the size of a Standard Bank, one naturally has a lot of boxes that need to be ticked.
+Technology evolves so quickly that we often need to make sure that we as an ecosystem are consistently innovating, doing it in a vehicle that is more agile that is able to fail without it being directly associated with a specific business unit within a larger organisation.
 Think of it as a broken telephone, the longer the chain becomes, the more diluted the core message is.
 Unfortunately, this leads to the stagnation of agile innovation within scale.